 Expert witnesses can testify about the negligence of the trucking company and/or the driver based on their familiarity with state and federal trucking regulations and their experience as commercial drivers.

 These experts are familiar with the types of policies and procedures that should be in place regarding safety, maintenance, and compliance with State and Federal trucking regulations.
 Based on their reconstruction, they can also explain to the jury how the accident happened and how your injuries occurred.

 Determining the cause of a trucking accident is often difficult and very different from proving the cause a typical car accident.
-The truck accident lawyers at Shultz & Rollins in Tucson understand that semi-trailer truck drivers must comply with state and federal regulations, including the provisions of the Federal Motor Carrier Safety Administration.
+The truck accident attorneys in Yuma AZ at Shultz & Rollins understand that semi-trailer truck drivers must comply with state and federal regulations, including the provisions of the Federal Motor Carrier Safety Administration.

 There are many factors that contribute to or cause trucking accidents including: